There are many, many options when it comes to finding resources to help you figure…

 In my generation, about half of the students in my incoming freshman class paid for the full cost of their own college education through work, student loans, and personal savings.
+On their own, they were financing their college education.
 It was very rare to find a student who wasn’t paying for at least half of their own college education.

 Though those days are long gone, occasionally I still meet with middle-income parents who fully expect their children to pay for the majority of their own college education.
 While this may not seem realistic in today’s environment, there can be a way forward.

-View paying for college as a partnership between you and your student.
+View financing college education as a partnership between you and your student.

 Several studies have shown that students who make a significant contribution to their own education will perform better in college than those getting a free ride from their parents.